mhe747/dawnboard/BeagleSDR_KernelHack.md

 	[    3.224910] 48422000.serial: ttyS7 at MMIO 0x48422000 (irq = 302, base_baud = 3000000) is a 8250 <-- this is UART8
 	[    3.234412] 48424000.serial: ttyS8 at MMIO 0x48424000 (irq = 303, base_baud = 3000000) is a 8250 <-- this is UART9

-	root@am57xx-evm:~# dmesg | grep spi
+	if you enable both mcspi3 and mcspi4, you would see in log : root@am57xx-evm:~# dmesg | grep spi
 	[    2.862171] omap2_mcspi 480b8000.spi: registered master spi1
 	[    2.862407] spi spi1.0: setup: speed 48000000, sample leading edge, clk normal